hng/mens-liberation/README.md

 * [The Feminist in Cellblock Y](https://youtu.be/JYxTzsabkH8) - *"The Feminist on Cellblock Y," a documentary produced by filmmaker Contessa Gayles, follows the now 25-year-old Reseda and his fellow prison mates as they participate in an inmate rehabilitation program centered around feminist literature.*

 ## Quotes
+> „Feminist masculinity offers men a way to reconnect with selfhood, uncovering the essential goodness of maleness and allowing everyone, male and female, to find glory in loving manhood.“ – bell hooks in The Will to Change

+> „Patriarchal masculinity insists that real men must prove their manhood by idealizing aloneness and disconnection.
+Feminist masculinity tells men that they become more real through the act of connecting with others, through building community.“ – bell hooks in The Will to Change

-„In patriarchal society men who want to break with domination can best begin the practice of love by being giving, by being generous.“
- – bell hooks in All About Love
+> „In patriarchal society men who want to break with domination can best begin the practice of love by being giving, by being generous.“ – bell hooks in All About Love

-„If men were socialized to desire love as much as they are taught to desire sex, we would see a cultural revolution.“ – bell hooks in All About Love
+> „If men were socialized to desire love as much as they are taught to desire sex, we would see a cultural revolution.“ – bell hooks in All About Love

-„Most males are not told that they need to be upheld by love every day.
-Sexist thinking usually prevents them from acknowledging their longing for love or their acceptance of a female as their guide on love’s path.“
- – bell hooks in All About Love
+> „Most males are not told that they need to be upheld by love every day.
+Sexist thinking usually prevents them from acknowledging their longing for love or their acceptance of a female as their guide on love’s path.“ – bell hooks in All About Love

-„Yet the vast majority of males in our society are convinced that their erotic longing indicates who they should, and can, love.
-Led by their penis, seduced by erotic desire, they often end up in relationships with partners with whom they share no common interests or values.“
- – bell hooks in All About Love
+> „Yet the vast majority of males in our society are convinced that their erotic longing indicates who they should, and can, love.
+Led by their penis, seduced by erotic desire, they often end up in relationships with partners with whom they share no common interests or values.“ – bell hooks in All About Love

 ## Deutsch / German
 * [Kritische Männlichkeit?!](http://maennerrundbrief.blogsport.de/linkliste/) - Bundesweite Vernetzungswebsite für kritische Männlichkeiten/Männer-Gruppen